Have you ever wondered how intelligent a lizard may be?

 & video 2 is: https://www.youtube.com/watch?v=Y-nw4qvnZVE

 Many think lizards have no expressions due to their… well, their inability to frown or raise a brow and so forth.
-The people whom spend adequate time building relationships with their scaly companions learn that expressions shine through their eyes – like windows to their souls, their moods are visible there & through body language!
+The people who spend adequate time building relationships with their scaly companions learn that expressions shine through their eyes – like windows to their souls, their moods are visible there & through body language!
 Many, many lizards are very intelligent.

 Murph is wiser than his dog brother, but that is my highly believed opinion!
 Many of us have heard, “You won’t learn anything if your lips are busy moving!”
 Although wisdom may come from the result of asking questions, we still have to hush and listen for the answer.

 SO, WHAT DO LIZARDS DO A LOT OF ANYWAY?
-They listen and observe their surroundings.
+They listen to and observe their surroundings.
 Particularly with silent animals, there is no way to articulate or convey what they have learned.
 It is probable they do not realize they have gained knowledge, but, who can be the judge of that?
 Lizards do appear to concentrate introspectively, especially when supplied with a mirror.
-They do look like reptilian philosophers to me!
+They look like reptilian philosophers to me!

 They have no words for anything, yet they absorb understanding.
-Lil’ Murph comprehends when he is being loved by his family ( as did our beloved, deceased lizards).
+Lil’ Murph comprehends when he is being loved by his family (as did our beloved, deceased lizards).
 He knows when I ask “Do you wanna go outside?” in that happy way I always say it while reaching toward him, that he is about to embark on an enjoyable activity.
 There’s almost a twinkle in his eye when he hears it and it’s often accompanied by lifting himself slightly so I can scoop my hand under his chest to raise him from his resting pose.
 I believe all the observing lizards do aids in making them as smart as they are…

 …and unique!!!
 Why oh why does he love the bottled water?!
 He does this frequently when aloud to safely roam around for a bit! 🙂 Lizards have their own personalities like every other being.
 Murph loves to hang half off of things & behaves in such comedic ways, he also is very stubborn!
 Copper (Murph’s sister, whom he never met) was an escape artist, despite a gimpy arm (perhaps from birth), & who was determined to be cuddled or get fresh air!